AY2324S2-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 #### Implementation

 The feature of deleting all entries is implemented via two separate commands (DeleteAllCommand and ForceDeleteAllCommand).
-When the user enters 'delete-all' command, AddressBookParser parses the command into a DeleteAllCommand.
+When the user enters 'delete-all' command, InputParser updates its isPreviousCommandDeleteAll variable as true and parses the command into a DeleteAllCommand.
-The LogicManager executes the DeleteAllCommand.
-This would return a CommandResult with a confirmation message, which asks if the user wants to truly delete all entries.
-When prompted with the confirmation message, the user would have the choice to enter 'delete-all-f' command or to cancel the 'delete-all' command.
+The LogicManager then executes the DeleteAllCommand.
+This would return a CommandResult with a confirmation message, which asks if the user wants to truly delete all entries and prompts the user to give either a 'yes' or 'no' command.
+If the user enters 'yes', the InputParser checks that the previous command was a DeleteAllCommand and parses the 'yes' command into a YesCommand that is set to delete all entries when its execute method is called.
+The LogicManager executes the YesCommand to delete all entries.
+If the user enters 'no' instead of 'yes', this would parse the 'no' command into a NoCommand that does not make any changes to the entries.
+The LogicManager executes the NoCommand, leading to no effective change.

-When the 'delete-all-f' command is entered, AddressBookParser would parse the command into a ForceDeleteAllCommand.
+When the 'delete-all-f' command is entered instead of 'delete-all', InputParser would parse the command into a ForceDeleteAllCommand.
 The LogicManager would execute the ForceDeleteAllCommand.
-This would set the current model of the patient list to clear out all existing entries by calling setAddressBook method with an empty AddressBook object used as its argument.
+This would set the current model of the patient list to clear out all existing entries by calling setPatientList method with an empty PatientList object used as its argument.
 A CommandResult object would be returned with a success message that states that all data has been successfully deleted.

 The following sequence diagram describes the sequence of logic when the user inputs 'delete-all-f' command: